Heather Maxwell

 Heather Maxwell is an American singer-songwriter and radio host for Voice of America.
 She sings jazz standards and composes original works on piano, kamalen n'goni, balafon, and percussion.
 Heather produces and hosts the radio and TV program Music Time in Africa for the Voice of America.

 History

 Maxwell was born Flint, Michigan and began singing at age 7 with her family's gospel band.
 She studied music and anthropology at Interlochen Arts Academy and University of Michigan, and African music at University of Ghana - West Africa.

-From 1989-1991 Maxwell was a Peace Corps volunteer in a rural village in Mali.
+From 1989 to 1991 Maxwell was a Peace Corps volunteer in a rural village in Mali.
 She spent time in Paris and Abidjan recording and performing with African musicians.